mezidia/SIGame/README.md

 ### Server
 This server is written without any frameworks, using only vanilla js (node js).
-To start the server create a new instance of class Server and pass there a port (example in file index.js).
+To start the server create a new instance of [class Server](./server/server.js) and pass there a port ([example](index.js)).
 Class Server is singleton.
-Connection between backend and frontend happens with the help of websockets and ws framework.
+Connection between backend and frontend happens with the help of websockets and [ws framework](https://github.com/websockets/ws).
 #### Messages to server
 Message, that comes to server should have the following structure:
 ```